Soda/Snack Taxes

 Download PDF >

-Download a map showing sales tax rates for regular, sugar-sweetened soda in each state
+See a summary of the latest sales tax rates for bottled water in each state

 Sugar-Sweetened Beverage Taxes and Public Health: Research Brief